 Audrey had the pleasure to work for the surgeons who pioneered the Video laparoscopy.
-During the ten years she worked for them, she realized that there is nothing more amazing then the human body.
+During the ten years she worked for them, she realized that there is nothing more amazing than the human body.
 Audrey started exploring alternative health practices to resolve some of her own health issues.
 The more research Audrey did, the more she discovered that there was a real link between nutrition and quality of life.
 She went back to school to become a Registered Holistic Nutritionist™ professional and subsequently specialized in cancer nutrition.

 She has been a guest on various radio programs and in addition, has presented at various venues.
 She also co-hosted a weekly radio show, Healthwise 360.

 Audrey currently works with cancer clients as well as those looking for diabetes management, cardiovascular health, hypertension, candida, poor digestion, and those looking to convert to a vegetarian or vegan diet.

 Suzi Singer, BSc, R.H.N.